National Space Transportation Policy

 National Space Policy

-Released in 2010, the National Space Policy also emphasizes the importance of assuring U.S. access to space.
+Released in 2020, the National Space Policy also provides guidance on assured access to space.
 The policy directs U.S. agencies to:

-- Work jointly to acquire space launch services and hosted payload arrangements that are reliable, responsive to U.S. Government needs, and cost-effective;
+- Work collaboratively to acquire space launch services and hosted Government payload arrangements that are secure, reliable, cost-effective, and responsive to U.S. Government needs;